- Getting Started With the micro:bit Hardware

 |Physical structure||5x5 matrix|

 |Sensing Range||TBC, 10 levels from off to full on|

 |Colour sensitivity||red centric, red is 700nm|

-The accelerometer is a separate chip that provides 3-axis sensing.
+The 1.5 micro:bit variant has a combined accelerometer and magnetometer chip that provides 3-axis sensing and magnetic field strength sensing.
 It also includes some on board gesture detection (such as fall detection) in hardware, and additional gesture sensing (e.g. logo-up, logo-down, shake) via software algorithms.
-It is connected to the application processor via the I2C bus.
+A software algorithm in the standard runtime uses the on board accelerometer to turn readings into a board orientation independent compass reading.
+The compass must be calibrated before use, and the calibration process is automatically initiated by the runtime software.
+This device is connected to the application processor via the I2C bus.

 |On board gestures||‘freefall’|

 |Other gestures||Other gestures are implemented by software algorithms in the runtime.|

 The nRF51 application processor has an on board core temperature sensor.
 This is exposed via the standard runtime software, and provides an estimate of ambient temperature.